jules2689/trudeau/trudeau/2020-04-21/pre_news.md

 **Rosemary**:
 Larry, I want to ask you a more serious question about some of the response and it is really around the emergency alert notice.
 I ask you that because the RCMP decided to send out tweets instead of issuing the alert that would have gone off on everyone's phones.
-There is one person who says that that would have made a difference, they think, to one of their friends. is that something you'll want some answers to going forward as a politician, as an MLA?
+There is one person WHO says that that would have made a difference, they think, to one of their friends. is that something you'll want some answers to going forward as a politician, as an MLA?